helallao/ue-sozluk/Editörler/Materyal Editörü/Nodlar/README.md

 * #### [Normalize](https://www.youtube.com/watch?v=SH4XTfPmeH4)  ❤️‍🔥❤️‍🔥❤️‍🔥❤️‍🔥❤️‍🔥❤️‍🔥
-Verdiginiz vektör en az 2 boyuttan oluşuyorsa ((S) de verebilirsiniz ama aynı sonucu döndürür) bu ögeleri birbirleriyle oranlayıp, en fazla 1'e eşit olacak şekilde 0 ve 1 arasına taşır (her boyutun toplamı 1 degil, her boyut en fazla 1 olabilir).
+Verdiginiz vektör en az 2 boyuttan oluşuyorsa ((S) de verebilirsiniz ama aynı sonucu döndürür) bu ögeleri birbirleriyle oranlayıp, en fazla 1'e eşit olacak şekilde 0 ve 1 arasına taşır (bütün boyutların toplamı 1 degil, her boyut en fazla 1 olabilir).
 Yani her boyuttaki sayılar, birbirlerine oranını kaybetmeden 0 ve 1 arasına taşınır.

 * #### [Transform]()
 The Transform expression converts a three-channel vector value from one reference coordinate system to another.By default, all shader calculations in a material are done in tangent space.
 The vector constants, camera vector, light vector, etc are all transformed to tangent space before being used in a material.
 The Transform expression allows these vectors to be transformed from tangent space to world-space, local-space, or view-space coordinate systems.
 In addition, it allows world-space and local-space vectors to be transformed to any of the other reference coordinate systems.